th7mo/notes/linux-workflow.md

 resources, the optimization is not noticeable on modern hardware.
 A good operating system should have a solid foundation and be mature.

-> It is tempting to use the latest software, but it comes at the cost of trust.
+> "It is tempting to use the latest software, but it comes at the cost of trust.
-> Trust that your perfect system never fails.
+> Trust that your perfect system never fails."

 ## Operating System
 The perfect operating system to fulfill these requirements is Debian.
 Debian is